AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Validity of the probe-brane approximation

 We can now put a constraint on the conductivity, $\sigma^{xx}$, instead of $\gamma_\star$.
 Using (\ref{gammaconstraint}), our condition is (dropping factors of order unity)

-To be clear, we took the limit $v\rightarrow v_\star$, and used the fact that $N=D=0$ in this limit, while keeping their ratio undetermined.
-We then took the limit\footnote{The alert reader will notice that the argument above takes these limits in the opposite order, but the same result can be obtained by first letting $v \to v_\star$ provided l'H\^{o}pital's rule is used to resolve the limit $N/D = N'/D'$ that arises in the result.} $v_\star\rightarrow v_h$, which then fixes the ratio $\frac ND$ in terms of the conductivity, $\sigma^{xx}$.
+To be clear, this condition was obtained by taking the limit $v\rightarrow v_\star$ to obtain the expression of the conductivity, then taking the limit $v_\star\rightarrow v_h$ for the conductivity at low temperatures.
 Notice how this condition on $\sigma^{xx}$ is independent of brane tension and just on the ratio of the coupling strengths of the gauge and gravity sector.

 We can use this relation to put a constraint on the charge density instead.
 Since we know at low temperatures, $\sigma^{xx}$ behaves as

 there is a condition on rho,